gtfs-sqljs

 npm version

-A TypeScript library for loading GTFS (General Transit Feed Specification) data into a sql.js SQLite database for querying in both browser and Node.js environments.
+A TypeScript library for loading GTFS (General Transit Feed Specification) data into a SQLite database for querying in browser, Node.js, and React Native environments.
+Ships with adapters for sql.js (browser / Node WASM) and better-sqlite3 (Node native); bring your own for op-sqlite, expo-sqlite, etc.

 Live Demo — A fully static demo website with GTFS and GTFS-RT data running in a Web Worker, with no backend.